 Internships vary, and can be held over the summer or during the academic semester.
 Some internships can be part-time or full-time, paid or unpaid.
 Internships may also be eligible for academic credit when work content meets academic department requirements and eligibility.

 Internships are very helpful in providing relevant, real-world experience in a work context that may be similar to what your student may purse after graduation.
-The 2014 NACE (National Association of Colleges and Employers) Internship and Co-op survey shows that the conversion rate for interns rose this year to 51.2 percent from last year.
-Employers made full-time offers to 64.8 percent of their interns.
+The 2014 NACE (National Association of Colleges and Employers) Internship and Co-op survey shows that the conversion rate for interns rose this year to 51.2% from last year.
+Employers made full-time offers to 64.8% of their interns.

 In order to be competitive in the job market after graduation, students need more than just a bachelor’s degree!
 Employers are looking for students who have previous work experience, even if unrelated, as well as effective communication skills, customer service skills, technical knowledge, demonstrated teamwork ability, and leadership ability.
 Globalization and diversification are the current trends in the world of work, so having a wide array of experience and knowledge is a necessity.